-A Tax Investigation is an official inquiry into your tax payment history.
-A Tax Investigation in the UK is conducted by HM Revenue and Customs (HMRC) with the severity of an investigation being completely dependent on the case.
-There can be many reasons for tax investigations and inquiries, for example;
+A tax investigation is an official inquiry into your tax payment history.
+A tax investigation in the UK is conduct by HM Revenue and Customs (HMRC).
+It’s the severity of an investigation being completely dependent on the case.
+There can many reasons for tax investigations and inquiries, for example;

 - Following a tax return;

 - As a result of a mistake or misunderstanding;

 - Conflicting information from another source or whistle-blower;

 - Or, because there is information which is incorrect.